YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 We could see that the `div` relation is enumerating all possible divisors in ascending order, starting with the least possible divisor which is 3 (the divisor must be greater than the remainder 2), together with the corresponding dividends.
 Importantly, all answers are concrete: no free logic variable in any answer.
-This explains the state of variables after the execution of the conjunct `div a c a' O` in `simplify` where the (previously) free variables `a,c` are instantiated with concrete values.

 Similarly, the search behaviour of `gcd` when all arguments are free variables can be observed from the query: